PFLlib: A Beginner-Friendly and Comprehensive Personalized Federated Learning Library and Benchmark: Introduction

 \section{Introduction}

 Federated Learning (FL) has gained significant attention due to its ability to perform distributed machine learning while ensuring privacy preservation~\citep{yang2019federated}.
-In traditional FL (tFL) algorithms such as FedAvg~\citep{mcmahan2017communication}, participating clients train local models using local data and send only local model updates to a global server, which then aggregates these updates to obtain a global model.
+In traditional FL (tFL) algorithms, such as FedAvg~\citep{mcmahan2017communication}, participating clients train local models using local data and send only local model updates to a global server, which then aggregates these updates to obtain a global model.
 These approaches do not consider the customization needs of each local client.
 Personalized FL (pFL) is introduced to train customized client models to improve their performance on individualized tasks.
 In tandem with the burgeoning prominence of pFL, there has been a surge in the development of various pFL algorithms and associated techniques~\citep{tan2022towards, zhang2023gpfl}.
 However, due to their rapid progress and diverse settings, the difficulties of tracking, implementing, and benchmarking these methods also grow tremendously.

-To alleviate these challenges, we have developed \pfllib, a comprehensive pFL algorithm library with an integrated evaluation platform. \pfllib includes implementations of \textbf{34} state-of-the-art (SOTA) tFL and pFL algorithms, encompassing 7 classic tFL algorithms and \textbf{27} pFL algorithms.
-Our library is user-friendly and easily extendable, allowing contributors to seamlessly add new algorithms, scenarios, and datasets, thus ensuring that \pfllib remains up-to-date.
-Additionally, we have implemented three statistically heterogeneous scenarios and incorporated 14 datasets, covering Computer Vision (CV), Natural Language Processing (NLP), and Sensor Signal Processing (SSP) tasks.
-We can evaluate the algorithms in \pfllib and assess their adaptability to various scenarios, which provides valuable insights for algorithm selection in practical applications.
+To alleviate these challenges, we have developed \pfllib, a comprehensive pFL library with an integrated benchmark platform. \pfllib includes implementations of \textbf{37} state-of-the-art (SOTA) tFL and pFL algorithms, encompassing 8 tFL algorithms and \textbf{29} pFL algorithms.
+Our library is beginner-friendly and easily extensible, allowing contributors to seamlessly add new algorithms, scenarios, and datasets, thus ensuring that \pfllib remains up-to-date and popular.
+In addition, we have implemented three types of data heterogeneity scenarios and incorporated 24 datasets, covering Computer Vision (CV), Natural Language Processing (NLP), and Sensor Signal Processing (SSP) tasks.
+We can evaluate FL algorithms in \pfllib and assess their adaptability to various scenarios, providing valuable information for algorithm selection and evaluation in practical applications.